ClaireLu0608/Analysis-of-Spotify-Audio-Features-and-Popularity/README.md

 * *Extract Audio Features:*
   With the track IDs obtained from the previous step, we then used the Get Track's Audio Features API (https://developer.spotify.com/documentation/web-api/reference/get-audio-features)
   to retrieve detailed audio features for each track.
 These features included attributes such as loudness, energy, danceability, and more,
   providing a deeper understanding of the songs' characteristics.
-After dropping the duplicated data,
+After dropping the duplicates and NA,
   the dataset contains data on 4,929 tracks.
 We saved the data into a CSV file named `spotify_data.csv`.
   This step is handled in `code/data/get_spotify_data.py`.